Visit program website.

 - Plan and implement one or more health-related data science research projects.

-- Write a publication-quality first-author research paper and a detailed methodology review.
+- Write and submit a publication-quality research paper and a detailed methodology review.

 - Present research results at a national or international meeting.